AnthonyVerde/liri-node-app/README.md

 ![OMDB user input](/assets/step12.png)
 ![OMDB user input result](/assets/step13.png)

-All responses from LIRI, including errors (if any), are appended to the log.txt file.
+*All responses from LIRI, including errors (if any), are appended to the log.txt file.*

+*Check assets folder for some videos of functionality*